X-Linked Infantile Spinal Muscular Atrophy

 Offers Telehealth

 .
 Dr. Lee is rated as an Experienced provider by MediFind in the treatment of X-Linked Infantile Spinal Muscular Atrophy.
-His top areas of expertise are Myasthenia Gravis, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Spinal Muscular Atrophy (SMA), Guillain-Barre Syndrome, and Gamma Knife Radiosurgery.
+He is also highly rated in 32 other conditions, according to our data.
+His clinical expertise encompasses Myasthenia Gravis, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Spinal Muscular Atrophy (SMA), Guillain-Barre Syndrome, and Gamma Knife Radiosurgery.
+Dr. Lee is board certified in American Board Of Psychiatry & Neurology.

 Learn about our expert tiers